|

 and the pillarets of the original doorway, under that enormous granite

-rosewindow which is one of the few things that escaped the reformers.
+rose window which is one of the few things that escaped the reformers.

-CEDOFEITA is a small Romanesque church, with a cradle vault,
+CEDOFEITA is a small Romanesque church, with a cradle

 There is a legend that this church was built in consequence of a vow, by

-Martio of Tours.
+Martin of Tours.

 Historically, nothing is known back of 1118 and 1120, but it can be